Kinetic chemotaxis tumbling kernel determined from macroscopic quantities: Reconstructing

 More specifically, let $\phi_x,\phi_v,\psi_x,\psi_t$ be defined as in \eqref{eq:phipsiproperties}, and we set $t_m:= \eps^{\alpha}$ for some $\alpha\in \left({\frac{3}{4}},1\right)$, then we let

 for small scaling parameters $\eps,\delta,\eta,\nu>0$ and the constant

 Note that the scaling of $\psi$ is different from the one in~\eqref{eqn:def_phi_psi}, in particular the scalings of $x$ are different in $\phi$ and $\psi$.
 We request $t_m=\eps^{\alpha}\xrightarrow{\eps\to 0} 0$.
 Note that $\epsilon$ is the rate at which $\phi$ is converging to a delta-measure in $x$.
 Since $\alpha<1$, the convergence of the observation time $t_m\to 0$ is slightly slower than the convergence of the initial condition $\phi$.
-Similar small time requirements proofed useful in kernel reconstruction e.g. of a fragmentation equation~\cite{Doumic_Tournus_ReconstructFragmentationKernelShortTime}.
+The observation of the propagation of singularities typically relies on small time requirements, see e.g.~\cite{Doumic_Tournus_ReconstructFragmentationKernelShortTime}.
+In this paper, we additionally exploit a particular relation between time and spatial scaling that appears to be beneficial to control the multiple tumble part $M_\psi(\rho_{\phi,\geq 2})$.

 We claim for this setup, with $t_m$ being very small, we will be able to achieve the estimate~\eqref{eqn:estimate_goal2}, and the measurement exactly reflects the value of $K(x_i+v_i(t_m-\hat{s}),\hat{v},v_i)$, as seen in the following Lemmas. \begin{lemma} Let $\sigma$ be from the admissible set, and let the $(\phi,\psi)$ pairs be defined as in~\eqref{eq:initdataK}-\eqref{eq:testfK}, then $M_{\psi}(\rho_{0})$ vanishes in the limit, meaning: